Broome Cable House: History of the building

-The Cable Company Operations
+Cable company operations

-On the 9th of April 1889 when the first paid cable was sent to London by Mr E Keane of Perth.
-Many employees of the Eastern Extension, Australasia and China Telegraph Company Limited (E.E.T Co) were recruited at a young age, 15 to 16 years.
-They were given rigorous training in cable telegraphy and on the satisfactory completion of a probationary period were liable to be transferred to any of the Company’s worldwide network of cable stations and ships.
+On 9 April 1889 the first paid telegram was sent to London by Mr E Keane of Perth.
+Many employees of the Eastern Extension, Australasia and China Telegraph Company Limited were recruited at a young age, 15 to 16 years.
+They were given rigorous training in cable telegraphy and on the satisfactory completion of a probationary period were liable to be transferred to any of the company's worldwide network of cable stations and ships.

-The Company set high standards of proficiency and behaviour and failure to maintain them could lead to dismissal.
+The company set high standards of proficiency and behaviour and failure to maintain them could lead to dismissal.
 This was made especially difficult given the moral standards of the time and the harsh tropical heat in north west Australia.

 But no matter how difficult the conditions, many operators stayed with the cable service all their working lives.

 The end of the Broome cable station

-In 1914 the Broome cable station was taken out of service after being in operation for 25 years when the Eastern Extension, Australasia and China Telegraph Company Limited (referred to as the E.E.T.
-Company) built a new station at Cottesloe (near Perth, WA) with a cable link to Africa via the Cocos Islands.
+In 1914 the Broome cable station was taken out of service after being in operation for 25 years when the Eastern Extension, Australasia and China Telegraph Company Limited built a new station at Cottesloe (near Perth, WA) with a cable link to Africa via the Cocos Islands.

-It served this purpose until March 1914.
-Operating for 25 years until closure, most cables were subsequently recovered.
+It served this purpose until March 1914, operating for 25 years until closure.
+Most cables were subsequently recovered.